The translation times suggested here will work for most business translation projects.

 We particularly recommend this for essential business documents where guaranteed accuracy and high quality of expression is vital.

 Such a review is considered best practice and is prescribed in language translation Standards.
-It is what our company offers with our quality-assured translations.
+It is what our company offers with our quality-assured translations and is an integral part of our overall translation quality assurance programme.

 Putting all this together, we suggest the following guidelines for translation times: